NPavie/npavie.github.io/_posts/2021-05-31-useful-softwares.md

 <div class="message">
-  Please that i don't monitor the state of the links over time.
-So the links may break at some point.
-I'll try to keep some update from time to time if i stumble on something interesting.
+  Please note that i don't monitor the state of the links over time, so the links may break at some point.
+I'll try to keep them updated, and include more links if i stumble onto something i think is interesting.
 </div>

-As i'm doing a lot of system administration for my work or my personal rig, i told myself it could be useful to store (and share ?) a list of software i stumbled upon and that are useful or interesting.
+As i'm doing a lot of system administration for my work or my personal rig, i told myself it could be useful to store (and share ?) a list of software i find interesting or that i have testes or used.

 I split this listing in 2 categories: the server-side software (self or remotely-hosted) and desktop-side software.